We start with an over view of the town centre which we shall be looking at from ground level shortly.

 There are many pictures of this building but this one has the "Public Library" sign on its roof.
 I wonder what that cage is on the building on Back Cheapside - to the right of the Grapes Hotel.
 This picture is from the collection of Angela Thompson

-LEFT Victoria Square, Naisby's and Northern House.
+Victoria Square, Naisby's and Northern House.
+Naisby's has now extended into Ross Monro's who have relocated round the corner in Hotel Street.
 Posted on Facebook - I belong to Bolton by Gene Watts

 GETTING used to pedestrianisation - while town centre shoppers took advantage of the Victoria Square seats, with most pedestrians still keeping to the pavements, a couple "take the floor" as they cross Bolton's precinct in the Saturday afternoon's sunshine, in April 1969.
 We can see British Homes Stores, which is now known as "BHS", and is still in this building, Timothy Whites Housewares, and between them this building was Northern House Clothes Retailers, and is now the home of WH Smith.
 I just wonder who owned the stray trolley at the side of the road outside British Home Stores!